Cole Smithey Responds to "Toy Story 3" Defenders

 As for all of the personal attacks that readers make in their nasty emails to me, I understand that people need to let off steam, especially in these very difficult economic times.
 It goes with the territory of being a critic who takes his job seriously.
 Sticks and stones.

-By definition, being a critic means it is our job to "criticize."
-I wrote this review just as I approach writing any piece of criticism--with honesty, sincerity, and a singular mission to express my ideas as clearly and briefly as possible.
+By definition, being a critic means it is my job to "criticize."
+I wrote this review just as I approach writing any piece of criticism — with honesty, patience, sincerity, and a singular mission to express my ideas as clearly and briefly as possible.
 I gave "Toy Story 3" a C+, and I stand by that grade.
 A masterpiece like Stanley Kubrick's "Full Metal Jacket" only has a "96%" rating on RT, but I don't think anyone's losing sleep over the fact that it isn't a perfect "100%."
 It's still a far better film than "Toy Story 3."
-Not only does TS3 not belong in anyone's list of the top 1,000 films of all time, but it is clearly the weakest film of the franchise trilogy.
+Not only does TS3 not belong in anyone's list of the top 10,000 films of all time, but it is clearly the weakest film of the franchise trilogy.